Hello (2017 film): Box office

-The film grossed ₹26.4 crore worldwide in four days, with a distributors share of ₹14.38 crore.
-In Andhra Pradesh and Telangana, the four-day gross was ₹15.75 crore, with a share of ₹10.1 crore.
-Hello grossed ₹34 crore in its first week.
+The film grossed ₹264 million worldwide in four days, with a distributors share of ₹143.8 million.
+In Andhra Pradesh and Telangana, the four-day gross was ₹157.5 million, with a share of ₹101 million.
+Hello grossed ₹340 million in its first week.

 Legal issues

 An individual from Jharkhand claimed that the phone number used in the film as Junnu's number, which was shown throughout the film, belonged to him and that he had been receiving several calls from fans.
-He alleged that his personal and professional life was impacted because of the calls and had claimed a compensation of ₹50 lakh.
+He alleged that his personal and professional life was impacted because of the calls and had claimed a compensation of ₹5 million.
 The makers of the film insisted that they attained due permission from the respective telecom company.
 However, the company denied the claims and said that no such permission was granted.